Jack the Ripper (1987 video game): Reviews

 Sinclair User: The first game ever to receive an "18" certificate.
 Very literate effort from St. Brides, with 'gore' added by CRL.

-Zzap!64's reviewer said the game was similar in style to Rod Pike's work.
+Zzap!64s reviewer said the game was similar in style to Rod Pike's work.
 They thought some of the graphics were unnecessary but the stylish text, atmosphere and excitement created made it "a must for the adventurers collection."
 It was given a 78% overall rating.

 The Games Machine also compared the game to titles by Rod Pike.
 The reviewer admitted that none of the previous games by St Brides had impressed them very much, with this one being "the first of their games which has actually held my interest for more than 20 minutes."
 Overall it was said to be "professionally implemented and quite exciting to play" with the 3 parts of the game making it value for money.
 They also gave a rating of 78%.

 Computer & Video games compared the game to Sherlock, with both games set in London in the same era and featuring 'real time' gameplay.
 They considered Jack the Ripper to be the superior game, as it lacked bugs.
 The reviewer said it was "certainly St Brides' best to date" and rated it 9/10.